 The Punch Pressure of a tablet press is the amount of compressive force that is used to form the tablets.
 This is ajustable on most tablet presses.
 If the tablets are too soft, for example, the punch pressure can be increased to harden the tablet.
 On the other hand, if the machine keeps jamming it may be necessary to reduce the punch pressure.

 Most high speed tablet presses take the form of a rotating turret that holds any number of punches.
 This type of configuration is know as a rotary tablet press.
 As they rotate around the turret, the punches come into contact with cams which control the punch's vertical position.
 Punches and dies are usually custom made for each application, and can be made in a wide variety of sizes, shapes, and can be customized with manufacturer codes and scoring lines to make tablets easier to break.
 Depending on tablet size, shape, material, and press configuration, a typical modern press can produce from 250,000 to over 1,000,000 tablets an hour.

 Single Station Tablet Press

 The single station/single punch/eccentric press is a mechanical device which compresses the powder into tablets of uniform size with different shape and uniform weight.
-This compressing machine can be used to manufacture tablets of a wide variety of materials, including pharmaceuticals, illicit drugs, cleaning products, and cosmetics.
+This compressing machine can be used to manufacture tablets of a wide variety of materials, including pharmaceuticals, cleaning products, and cosmetics.

 Die: A die is a specialized tool used in manufacturing industries to cut or shape material mostly using a press.
-Like molds, dies are generally customized to the item they are used to create.
+Like moulds, dies are generally customized to the item they are used to create.
 Products made with dies range from simple paper clips to complex pieces used in advanced technology.

 On a Rotary Tablet Press there are multiple punch and die sets while on a single station there is only one.